farshidtz/linuxptp-snap/README.md

 tz2alt[70278.242]: truncating time zone display name from Europe/Berlin to Berlin tz2alt[70278.245]: next discontinuity Wed Jul 26 17:03:22 2023 Europe/Berlin
 ```
-where:
-- `z` is the timezone
-- `leapfile` is the path to the current leap seconds definition file

 ## References
  - https://manpages.debian.org/unstable/linuxptp/index.html